pkuehnel/TeslaSolarCharger/README.md

 ### Car Priorities
 If you set `CarPriorities` environment variable like the example above, car with ID 2 will only start charing, if car 1 is charging at full speed and there is still power left, or if car 1 is not charging due to reached battery limit or not within specified geofence.
 Note: You always have to add the car Ids to this list separated by `|`.
 Even if you only have one car you need to ad the car's Id.

+### UI
+The currently can display the car's names including SOC and SOC Limit + one Button to switch between Maximum Power Charge Mode and PV Charge.
+If you set the port like in the example above, you can access the UI via http://ip-to-host:7190/